How to Build a Startup That Will Bring Success

 The basic issues you need to pay attention to are:

-1. Your business registration.
+- Your business registration

-2. Legal advice and accounting support.
+- Legal advice and accounting support

 8. DON’T FORGET ABOUT RISKS

 It is important for any company to create the simplest version of its product to collect initial data about potential customers.
-The main benefit of it is that you will not have to spend much money until you know there is a market and a target group for your product.
-It illuminates risks of uncertainty surrounding a starup.
+The main benefit of the MVP process is that you will not have to spend much money to determine whether there’s a market and a target group for your product.
+An MVP eliminates risks of uncertainty surrounding your startup.